divyanshupundir/mavlink-kotlin/README.md

 Through mavlink-kotlin we want to address the problems that we had faced while adopting and understanding MAVLink libraries not only for the JVM but also C/C++, Golang, Rust and Python.
 This library takes inspiration from several great features of these libraries.
-We want to make the adoption of this library as easy as possible by being flexible in terms of creating a modular and easy to extend API that allows the users to use the same base MAVLink and connection classes to create adapters of their own to fit whatever pub-sub library they want to use.
+We want to make the adoption of this library as easy as possible by being flexible in terms of creating a modular and easy-to-extend API that allows the users to use the same base MAVLink and connection classes to create adapters of their own to fit whatever pub-sub library they want to use.
 Apart from this, the MAVLink generator plugin is designed to fit well with stand-alone Android and JVM projects while keeping the setup quick and hassle-free.